lwiest/VocabularyFox/README.md

 ## Quick Start

 ### Prerequisites
-* You have installed Java SDK 8 or higher on your system.
+* You have installed Java JDK 8 or Java SDK 8 or higher on your system.

 ### Instructions
 1. Download [VocabularyFox.jar](https://github.com/lwiest/VocabularyFox/releases/download/v2.0/VocabularyFox.jar) to a folder.